nsdf/nsdf/README.md

 the actual application can be much broader than simulations in neuroscience.

- * NSDF is under development and we welcome feedback and suggestions from the community.

 * If you use nsdf for your research, please consider citing the article with NSDF specification:

  Ray, Subhasis, Chaitanya Chintaluri, Upinder S. Bhalla, and Daniel K. Wójcik.
 2015.
 "NSDF: Neuroscience Simulation Data Format."
 Neuroinformatics, November, 1–21. doi:10.1007/s12021-015-9282-5.